 The Breast and the Sea is a written and photographic compilation highlighting the strength and beauty of those who have been personally affected by breast cancer.
 People from diverse ages, backgrounds, and walks of life who have lost breast tissue to cancer or prevention of hereditary cancer are interviewed, photographed, or both.
 Excerpts from these moving stories and images are shared here.
 We are working toward creating a book, and are seeking publication.

 The Breast and the Sea empowers breast cancer survivors, previvors, and patients in the process of emotional healing while sharing our journeys and through reflective, nature-based workshops.
 These gatherings involve community support, movement practices, and photographic witnessing; deepening participant connections to themselves and the environment.
 In addition, our project involves gallery exhibitions and speaking engagements.

 -The Breast and the Sea Project

-Rebecca Pine, an eight-year breast cancer survivor, is the author and workshop facilitator for The Breast and the Sea.
+Rebecca Pine, a nine-year breast cancer survivor, is the author and workshop facilitator for The Breast and the Sea.
 Her background is in environmental education and herbal medicine.
 Rebecca has interviewed over 75 survivors, previvors, and those living with active disease, as well as several experts in the field of breast cancer treatment.
 Project participants have shared how breast cancer has affected their lives, their families, and their self-image physically, emotionally, and spiritually.
 Rebecca weaves together implements that have given herself and others she has interviewed strength and courage during their most difficult moments.
 The excerpts on our ‘stories’ tab show a small sampling of experiences that will be shared in our upcoming book.
 Her writing expands on these, offering comprehensive tools that can be used at any point along the patient’s healing journey toward transformation and self-acceptance.

 Author, Workshop Facilitator Click Here to read more of Rebecca's writing on breast cancer and beyond